Tuxedo vs suit - Two mannequins wearing formal suits, one in a gray suit with a burgundy shirt and the other in a blue suit with a blue shirt

 Mid-range tuxedos cost between £300 to £800 mark, while their suit counterparts fall between £250 and £600.
 The jump in price usually comes with better-quality fabrics and more intricate design options.
 High-end tuxedos often start at £800, while you'll see high-end suits beginning at £600.
 The high-end range for both typically involves bespoke dress alterations which can cost anywhere from £7 to £90.

 Suit alterations may also influence the total expenses, especially if you’re going for a custom fit or design.
-To give you an estimate, most alterations can usually cost from £5 to £60.
+To give you an estimate, most seamstresses and tailors charge around £5 to £60 for alterations.
 A well-fitted suit often requires a significant amount of tailoring, impacting the final cost.
 In contrast, off-the-rack options might be cheaper but usually need adjustments for a perfect fit.

 Designer items naturally command higher prices, not just because of the brand name but also for superior fabric and craftsmanship.
 Stores that specialise in high-quality formal wear will undoubtedly have higher prices compared to online retailers or department stores.